jeremiahlangner/interpreter/rather.md

 The left-most name indicates the root of the data object.

 Lists are represented with bracket notation.
-The brackets may include a number to indicate an item at a specific location in a list or be empty to reference a current item in an iteration.
+The brackets may include a number to indicate an item at a specific location in a list.
+Rather interprets a question mark within brackets to find an object with any keys following.

 Lists are 0-indexed.
 (The first item starts at index 0, the second and 1, and so on.)

 ### Example
 ```
-some_list.[3].someVar  <-- Represents someVar of the fourth item in some_list.
+some_list[3]['someVar']  <-- Represents someVar of the fourth item in some_list.
-some_list.[].someVar <-- Represents someVar of the current item in an iteration of some_list.
+some_list[?]['someVar'] <-- Represents a list of all values of someVar for objects in a list.
 ```

 ## Syntax